 SMASHED POTATOES AND BROCCOLI is one of those recipes you’ll make again and again and still, it’ll never turn out the same.

-MASHED POTATOES For mashed potatoes, chop two pounds potatoes, leaving skins on.
+MASHED POTATOES For mashed potatoes, chop two pounds of Yukon gold potatoes, leaving the skins on.
 Place in a Dutch oven, cover with salted water and bring to a boil.
 Reduce heat and simmer until tender, about 20 minutes.
-Drain, reserving a cup of hot liquid.
-Return potatoes and liquid to the pan and mash with 1/4 cup butter and 1/2 cup skim milk.
-Makes 5 cups mashed potatoes.
+Drain, reserving a cup of the hot liquid.
+Return the potatoes and liquid to the pan and mash with 4 tablespoons butter and 1/2 cup skim milk.

 SMASHED POTATOES AND BROCCOLI